lugiavn/transformation-transferring/text_to_image/README.md

 The first run will take a couple of hours to cache the image features.
 After that, training starts and would go for another hour to get good result.

 Logs will be saved at ./runs, monitor with tensorboard

+The final model will be saved as "x.pt".

+Use play_with_saved_model.ipynb notebook to inspect some qualitative result.